-If a paid holiday, excluding Easter Sunday and Juneteenth Day, falls on Saturday or Sunday, either-Friday or Monday canwill be designated as an alternate day off with pay.
+If a paid holiday, excluding Easter Sunday and Juneteenth Day, falls on Saturday or Sunday, Friday will be designated as an alternate day off with pay.
 Easter Sunday will be considered a holiday only for employees who are regularly scheduled for Easter Sunday.
-Departments that receive the required approval to close on days that are NOT official holidays (other than for emergencies or special College-designated days) generally are to provide alternate work hours within the pay periodweek for staff employees, as the staff employees will not be entitled to holiday or closed pay for this closed time.
+Departments that receive the required approval to close on days that are NOT official holidays (other than for emergencies or special College-designated days) generally are to provide alternate work hours within the pay week for staff employees, as the staff employees will not be entitled to holiday or closed pay for this closed time.

-Non-exempt Eemployees that work on official paid holidays are entitled to the hours they actually worked plus holiday hours that match what they would normally work on that day if it were not a holiday.
+Non-exempt employees that work on official paid holidays are entitled to the hours they actually worked plus holiday hours that match what they would normally work on that day if it were not a holiday.
 For example: full-time employee would receive eight hours of holiday pay plus the number of hours they actually worked that day.

-At the supervisor's discretion, an alternate day off may be given in the same pay weekperiod as the holiday for essential employees.
+At the supervisor's discretion, an alternate day off may be given in the same pay week as the holiday for essential employees.
 Essential employees who receive an alternate day off during the pay period should report the holiday hours on the actual holiday.
-Any emergency time worked on the holiday should also always be recorded as emergency pay on the holiday on timesheets.
-No time Regular time should be recorded on the timesheet for the alternate day off.
+Any emergency time worked on the holiday should

+- 2565 always be recorded on timesheets.
+Regular time should be recorded on the timesheet for the alternate - 2566 day off.